 Christmas Through the Eyes of Gen Z: Joy, Stress, and Spending Habits

-PapersOwl became interested in how Gen Z prepares for Christmas, so we conducted a survey asking different questions concerning Christmas preparation time.
-This review also includes social media impact, Black Friday sales, and more!
+PapersOwl became interested in how Gen Z prepares for Christmas, so we conducted a survey asking various questions about the time spent on Christmas preparations.
+This review also examines the impact of social media, Black Friday sales, and more.

 Here are some main findings that form Gen Z Christmascore:

-- 33% of Gen Z have gone into debt because of Christmas spending.
+• One-third of Gen Z has gone into debt due to Christmas spending.

 Well, statistics are quite two-sided.
 While some go into debt to buy everyone a gift, others cherish gift exchange.
-Let’s look at several statements more closely to find some golden mean.
+Let’s look at several statements more closely to find a golden mean.

 The Meaning of Christmas: Stress or Gifts Unless